 This is an obvious tweak, and you can perform it very quickly.
 If you use the two speakers below the screen of the Switch, you can turn them down a bit.
-You can do that by pressing the VOLUME – and + button on top of the Switch.
-Or you can adjust the volume slider from the Quick Settings.
-The best option here is to use a pair of headphones to not bother anyone beside you.
+You can do that by pressing the VOLUME – and + buttons on top of the Switch.
+Or you can adjust the volume slider from Quick Settings.
+The best option here is to use a pair of headphones to not bother anyone besides you.

 8. Stop the Switch from Charging upon Full Charge

 As we all know, lithium-ion batteries deteriorate over time.
 That’s why you might have seen your couple of years old smartphones running out quicker than it used to.
 It deteriorates faster if you keep your device always fully charged.
 This is especially a problem with the regular Switch, as some players just leave it docked permanently.
 Now most modern smartphones and the Switch itself do come with overcharge protection.
 It basically leaves a bit of the battery empty to keep the battery in good shape for years to come.
 Still, it is a good practice to disconnect the charge as soon as it hits 100%.
 But the Switch doesn’t show that on the home screen for you to check quickly.
 You need to change some settings in order to see that: